 Green Impact is the University of Cambridge’s environmental accreditation scheme, designed to support and encourage departments and colleges across the University in reducing their environmental impacts.
 The University is committed to making a positive impact through outstanding environmental sustainability performance, and this commitment is reflected throughout its policies.

-The MRC Epidemiology Unit embraces the University’s vision and has adopted its Environmental Policy as its own.
+The MRC Epidemiology Unit embraces the University’s vision and has adopted its Environmental Policy (pdf) as its own.
 The Unit is working to reduce its environmental impact and improve sustainability by saving energy, reducing its carbon footprint and minimising waste.

 Green Impact Group (GIG)

 In 2013 the MRC Epidemiology established the Green Impact Group (GIG).
-This is a multidisciplinary team comprising individuals from both the Research Programmes and specialist Research Support Teams.
+This is a multidisciplinary team comprising individuals from both the Research Programmes and specialist Research Operations Teams.
 The group meet regularly to review the Unit’s environmental actions.

 In 2017 GIG achieved the new Excellence Award where the focus was on two strands: